jpsm83/health/documentation/n8n/article_rewrite.md

 ## 5. PROCESSING INSTRUCTIONS
 1. **FIRST: Read and understand the article content**
 2. **SECOND: Count the total character count of the original article**
+3. **THIRD: Calculate minimum required length (original + 20%)**
-3. **THIRD: Determine if the article should be ignored based on date-specific content rules**
+4. **FOURTH: Determine if the article should be ignored based on date-specific content rules**
-4. **FOURTH: Apply noise filtering**
+5. **FIFTH: Apply noise filtering**
-5. **FIFTH: Apply personal information anonymization if needed**
+6. **SIXTH: Apply personal information anonymization if needed**
-6. **SIXTH: Rewrite the content to make it look different while preserving context**
+7. **SEVENTH: Rewrite the content to make it look different while preserving context**
-7. **SEVENTH: Count the character count of the rewritten content**
+8. **EIGHTH: Count the character count of the rewritten content**
-8. **EIGHTH: CRITICAL - Ensure the rewritten content is AT LEAST the same length as the original**
+9. **NINTH: CRITICAL - Verify the rewritten content is AT LEAST 20% longer than the original**
-9. **NINTH: If rewritten content is shorter than 20% longer, add more detailed explanations, examples, and elaborations**
+10. **TENTH: If rewritten content is shorter than required, ADD MORE CONTENT immediately**
-10. **TENTH: Structure the rewritten content into the required JSON format**
+11. **ELEVENTH: Structure the rewritten content into the required JSON format**
-11. **ELEVENTH: Return the JSON output or appropriate ignore/error message**
+12. **TWELFTH: Return the JSON output or appropriate ignore/error message**

+**LENGTH VERIFICATION IS MANDATORY - DO NOT SKIP THIS STEP**

 **REWRITING REQUIREMENTS:**
 - Rewrite all text to make it look different from the original